foundation/foundation-sites/docs/pages/typography-helpers.md

 ```

 <div class="primary callout">
-  <p>The initial letter has the best alignement with the paragraph lines for standard `serif` and `sans-serif` fonts like `Helvetica` or `Times New Roman`.
+  <p>The initial letter has the best alignment with the paragraph lines for standard `serif` and `sans-serif` fonts like `Helvetica` or `Times New Roman`.
 The render may differ for fonts with different metrics.</p>
 </div>

 ---